ahmedmelfay/IP-tracker/README.md

 ### Continued development

-- Design Improvement
+- Design Improvement =>
   Although this design is from frontendmento.io, i'd still like to improve it, and maybe add different themes option.

-- Different search options
+- Different search options =>
   Its a WIP feature where user can search by domain name instead of IP Address

+- Handling errors whenever users enters an invalid IP or domain => Its a WIP feature where user can search by domain name instead of IP Address

 ### Useful resources